NYUCCL/psiTurk/doc/disclaimer.rst

 (i.e., do not leave **psiTurk** server running indefinitely).
 This ensures that noone will be able to actually perform you task and then claim they are owed payment.

+5. When testing, explain in the text of your Ad that this is a test and you are looking for feedback.
+Workers get fustrated when you put bad or broken experiments online, but are often very helpful if you explain this is a test or demo.